Tasmania’s Ben Lomond, wildlife, platypus & Tassie wines

 Day 2 – Platypus Viewing and Tamar Valley Vineyards

 After a Beulah Heritage country-style breakfast we travel a short distance to the outskirts of Scottsdale to view the unique and fascinating platypus.
-Leaving the platypus, we continue to the Tamar Valley where we visit a variety of vineyards.
+Leaving the platypus, we continue to the Sparkling Pipers and Tamar Valley regions where we visit a variety of vineyards.
 Jansz Tasmania boasts the best bubbles in Tasmania and experience the rustic charm of Delamere Vineyard.
-Crossing the picturesque Tamar River we chase the reds and visit Holm Oak Vineyard and feed Pinot Pig an apple.
+Crossing the picturesque Tamar River we chase the reds and visit Holm Oak Vineyard and feed Pinot Pig an apple or Moore Hills vineyard.
 Moving down the Tamar River we visit Tamar Ridge at Rosevears Estate before lunch at the Velo Vineyard Timbre Kitchen Restaurant.

 End of service is at Launceston 5.00 pm.
 Post tour accommodation and dinner are for own arrangements.

 Post tour Beulah Heritage B&B available at extra charge.Download Brochure